A numerically stable communication-avoiding s-step GMRES algorithm: Introduction

-The formulations of $s$-step Krylov subspace methods are mathematically equivalent to their classical counterparts.
-However, finite-precision implementations of these variants introduce several sources of numerical instability, such as poor conditioning of the Krylov basis matrix~\cite{beckermann2000condition,philippe2012generation} and loss of orthogonality of basis vectors due to block QR schemes~\cite{carson2015communication,carson2022block}.
+$S$-step Krylov subspace methods are mathematically equivalent to their classical counterparts.
+However, finite-precision implementations of these variants introduce several sources of numerical instability, such as the poor conditioning of the Krylov basis matrix~\cite{beckermann2000condition,philippe2012generation} and the loss of orthogonality of basis vectors due to block QR schemes~\cite{carson2015communication,carson2022block}.
 As a result, the maximal step size $s$ in $s$-step methods has to be limited to small values for convergence.
-Since the communication savings rely directly on the step size, it is necessary to address the stability issues to improve the scalability of these methods on high-performance computing resources.
+Since communication savings rely directly on the step size, it is necessary to address stability issues to improve the scalability of these methods on high-performance computing resources.

 This paper focuses on $s$-step variants of the Generalized Minimal Residual (GMRES) algorithm~\cite{saad1986gmres}.
-We first review the stability and communication pattern of $s$-step GMRES algorithms in \cref{sec:background}, and highlight the limitations in the current state of the art.
-We then derive an adaptive $s$-step GMRES algorithm in \cref{sec:algorithm}, which dynamically determines the maximum allowed step size $s$ in a communication-avoiding manner.
-To achieve better communication savings, we also introduce scaled Newton polynomials in \cref{subsec:scalednewton} that can stably increase the step size $s$ to a few hundred for many problems, and an initial step size estimator in \cref{subsec:errorestimator} to efficiently choose initial step sizes. \Cref{sec:tests_stability} present a series of numerical experiments that assess the numerical stability of the proposed algorithm under different measures.
-Finally, we demonstrate the parallel scalability of the overall algorithm on more than 14,000 cores in \cref{sec:scalability} before we conclude with some remarks in \cref{sec:conclusions}.
+We first review the stability and communication pattern of $s$-step GMRES algorithms in \Cref{sec:background}, and highlight the limitations in the current state of the art.
+We then derive an adaptive $s$-step GMRES algorithm in \Cref{sec:algorithm}, which dynamically determines the maximum allowed step size $s$ in a communication-avoiding manner.
+To achieve better communication savings, we also introduce scaled Newton polynomials in \Cref{subsec:scalednewton} that can stably increase the step size $s$ to a few hundred for many problems, and an initial step size estimator in \Cref{subsec:errorestimator} to efficiently choose initial step sizes. \Cref{sec:tests_stability} presents a series of numerical experiments that assess the numerical stability of the proposed algorithm under different measures.
+Finally, we demonstrate the parallel scalability of the overall algorithm on more than 114,000 cores in \Cref{sec:scalability} before we conclude with some remarks in \Cref{sec:conclusions}.